Relocation Guide

 • Private health insurance: €50–€150 per person

-Costs tend to be higher in Lisbon and the Algarve, while smaller cities and inland regions generally offer lower prices and a similar quality of life.
+Costs tend to be higher in Lisbon and the Algarve, while smaller cities and inland regions generally offer lower prices.

 Source: Instituto Nacional de Estatística (INE – Portugal’s National Statistics Institute) and Eurostat.